fo1981/pybind11/docs/basics.rst

 The :func:`PYBIND11_MODULE` macro creates a function that will be called when an ``import`` statement is issued from within Python.
 The module name (``example``) is given as the first macro argument (it should not be in quotes).
-The second argument (``m``) defines a variable of type :class:`py::module_ <module>` which is the main interface for creating bindings.
+The sec byond argument (``m``) defines a variable of type :class:`py::module_ <module>` which is the main interface for creating bindings.
 The method :func:`module_::def` generates binding code that exposes the ``add()`` function to Python.